-What is Wellbutrin XL?
 Wellbutrin, also known by the trade name bupropion, is an antidepressant medication.
 The XL version is an extended-release formula and is usually taken once daily.
-Wellbutrin XL is often used to treat seasonal affective disorder, a form of depression occurring during the fall and winter months.
-It's also a standard treatment for major depression (MDD) in adults.
-The full effects of the medication may not be felt for up to four weeks.
-Doctors typically start patients on low doses of the medication and increase it until the ideal dosage is achieved.
-When stopping Wellbutrin XL, doctors may taper doses downward for two weeks before complete termination.
+This prescription is often used to treat seasonal affective disorder, a form of depression occurring during the fall and winter months.
+It is also a standard treatment for major depression in adults.
+Zyban, a low-dose form of bupropion, has demonstrated effectiveness for smoking cessation and it has been licensed in the United States and the United Kingdom for this purpose.

 Wellbutrin is not approved for use in people younger than 18.

 Rare, adverse psychiatric side effects of this medication may include anger, paranoia, hallucinations, and hostility.
 Other serious effects may include:

 Less serious side effects of this drug can include: